codesbyharsh/elibrary/README.md

-# 📚 eLibrary – Online Digital Library System
+# 📚 ELibrary – Online Digital Library System

-**eLibrary** is a complete digital library web application where users can browse, read, and download books, while admins can upload and manage PDF content.
+**ELibrary** is a complete digital library web application where users can browse, read, and download books, while admins can upload and manage PDF content.
 Firebase Authentication handles user login & registration.
 PDF storage, and image storage not working due to AWS free-tier expiry.

 ---